 1. Dive deep into a project

 Firstly, I try to understand what a project is all about.
-For that, I start bombarding a project manager with TONS of questions, go into details about the idea and then add them all to my Kanban board.
-Having all this information accumulated this way helps to faster come up with the first hand-drawn paper mockups.
+For that, I start bombarding a project manager with TONS of questions, go into details about the idea, and then add them all to my Kanban board.
+Having all this information accumulated this way helps to quickly come up with the first hand-drawn paper mockups.

 Quick sketching is superb when you need to determine the user’s key activities and interactions.
-It doesn’t look sexy, so this part of work is usually NOT what clients see.
-Although, such ‘ugly’ drawings help to quickly visualize ideas, communicate them (even if you communicate it with only yourself) and then start creating a more accurate wireframe.
+It doesn’t look sexy, so this part of the work is usually NOT what clients see.
+However, such ‘ugly’ drawings help you quickly visualize ideas, communicate them (even if you communicate them with only yourself), and then start creating a more accurate wireframe.

-It’s a really good thing when clients share their own visual design preferences and show services they really like in terms of UI.
+It’s perfect when clients share their own visual design preferences and show services they really like in terms of UI.
 The designer’s goal here is to strike a balance.
 In some cases, all you need is to activate your listening skills and do EXACTLY what your client asks you to do.
 In other cases — stick to your guns or suggest alternatives.
-There’s a very fine line between ‘TO LISTEN’ and ‘NOT TO LISTEN’ — to know exactly what to do a designer has to develop both design hard-skills and empathy.
+There’s a very fine line between ‘TO LISTEN’ and ‘NOT TO LISTEN’ — to know exactly what to do, a designer has to develop both design hard skills and empathy.
 The latter is all about the ability to listen to what people say and read between the lines.

 2. Beautify the UI part